dambergn-codefellows/02-tools-and-context/lab-nick/ANSWERS.md

 }
 ```
 ANSWER:
+printGreeting can be hoisted because it is a declared function and is loaded into memory during the first pass of JS on load.

 Explain why this function called `printGoodbye` can't be executed until after
 it's actually written in the file.